nemonik/Intellect/README.md

 modify the fact (toggle a boolean property, set a property's value, et cetera) and then use this property to evaluate in the proceeding _ruleStmt_.

-A rule entitlled  "delete those that don't match" might look like the following:
+A rule entitled  "delete those that don't match" might look like the following:

 	10	rule "delete those that don't match":
 	11	        when: